 Mincer Or Flaker Grater

-These blades are usually narrower than the cross blade so they cannot scrape all of the ingredients from the sides of your blender, making them unsuitable for smoothies and milkshakes.
+As the blades are narrower compared to the cross blade, they cannot scrape all the ingredients from the blender’s sides, which makes them unsuitable for smoothies and milkshakes.
+Therefore, it is recommended to use a separate mincing attachment with your blender.

 Which Blender Blade To Use?